Photo Source: Diogo Mendes

-The large majority of Portuguese identify are members of the Roman Catholic Church.
+The large majority of native Portuguese identify are members of the Roman Catholic Church.
 The small percent of Evangelicals is slowly increasing, and the gospel is moving among the Portuguese all over the world.
 The majority, however, are baptized, married and buried in the Catholic Church.
 Their faith is not an active part of their lives with only a small percentage attending mass on a weekly basis.
 They are becoming more secular.

 Evangelicals and Roman Catholics have much in common including beliefs in the deity of Christ, the Trinity and the inspiration of the Bible.
 Evangelicals disagree with Catholics with regard to the primacy of the Bishop of Rome and the practice of praying to Mary and the saints.
 There is also a disagreement regarding the role of works in salvation.
 Evangelicals say that salvation is by faith in Christ alone while many Catholics believe that works are necessary for salvation.

 The Portuguese must see that their nominal, traditional religion will not result in the forgiveness of their sins or a meaningful, fulfilled life.
 Biblical Christianity is a love relationship with God through Jesus Christ, not merely a tradition or system of laws and morals.